 - Tahini Dressing: This all-purpose tahini dressing is bursting with savory and delicious flavor (Alex’s favorite)

 - Miso Dressing: This miso dressing is another umami-loaded sauce with a hint of citrus (my favorite)

 - Other options: Change up the vibe and try our Lemon Dill Sauce or even White BBQ Sauce

 There are so many ways to vary this salmon bowl!
 It’s more of an idea than a recipe, really.
 But at the same time, it’s helpful to have all the cooking methods in one place in a recipe (right?).
 Here are some more ideas for varying this salmon bowl:

 - Add edamame and green onions, and a sprinkle of sesame seeds

-- Make it with Spanish rice and cilantro lime sauce
+- Make it with cilantro lime rice or cilantro lime sauce

 - Add mango salsa and cilantro sauce